m-rbt01/calculator/solution-plan.md

 ENDLISTEN

 LISTEN for operators container click event
+    IF event target is NOT a button THEN
+        RETURN out of function
+    ENDIF
     CALL evaluate operation and PASS click event ENDLISTEN

 LISTEN for edit container click event
+    IF event target is NOT a button THEN
+        RETURN out of function
+    ENDIF
     IF active output IS NOT an empty string THEN
         CALL edit function and PASS click event
     ENDIf